-- ‘Is ‘information or an opinion about an identified individual, or an individual who is reasonably identifiable.
+- Personal information is “information or an opinion” about an identified individual, or an individual who is reasonably identifiable.
 This might include a person’s name and address, medical records, bank account details, photos, videos and even information about what an individual likes, their opinions and where they work.

 - Obtained or created by an employee of a provider (which includes a person who performs services for or on behalf of the provider) for the purposes of FEE‐HELP assistance and repayment of FEE‐HELP loans under Higher Education Support Act 2003 (HESA).